 Contact Information:Melanie Heffington email@example.com 918-595-3423 School of Health Sciences

 A physical therapist assistant helps patients who are recovering from injuries and illnesses, regain movement and manage pain.
 PTAs assist in the treatment of individuals of all ages who have medical problems or other health-related conditions that limit their abilities to move and perform functional activities in their daily lives.
 PTAs work in various settings including hospitals, private practices, outpatient clinics, home health agencies, schools, rehabilitation centers, and nursing homes.

-The physical therapist assistant is a technically educated health care provider who assists the physical therapist in the provision of physical therapy.
-The physical therapist assistant may perform procedures and related tasks that have been selected and delegated by the supervising physical therapist.
+The physical therapist assistant is a technically educated healthcare provider who assists the physical therapist in the provision of physical therapy.
+The physical therapist assistant may perform procedures and related tasks selected and delegated by the supervising physical therapist.
 To further investigate the role of the physical therapist assistant, contact the American Physical Therapy Association at www.apta.org.

 TCC's 5-Term Program

 TCC offers a five-term Physical Therapist Assistant Program accredited by The Commission on Accreditation in Physical Therapy Education.
 As a graduate of our Physical Therapist Assistant program, you will receive an Associate of Applied Science degree and will be eligible to apply for the National Physical Therapy Examination for the physical therapist assistant.